 The user exit that I mention above seems to only be called when the ‘Selected Items’ indicator is set on the Delivery Creation profile.
 Not to be confused with the ‘Profile for Shipping Due List’, the ‘Delivery Creation Profile’ contains different parameters which may apply differently depending on the scenario you’re working with.
 For instance, creating deliveries for Sales may need to be processed differently than deliveries for QM.
 Anyway… One of the parameters is the ‘Selected Items’ indicator which determines whether item-level details are considered during delivery creation.
 That seems to be the prerequisite for calling the aforementioned user exit.

 It definitely works.
-As the Delivery Due Index is being generated, my code is called and the appropriate documents are filtered out.
-The key, of course, is making sure the ‘Selected Items’ indicator is active in your VL10 transaction.
+As the Delivery Due Index is updated, my code is called and the appropriate documents are excluded.
 What are your thoughts?
 Have you implemented anything similar to this before?
 Please share your thoughts in the comments.